hossamnasser938/api-request-biolerplate-actions/README.md

   }
 ```

-Note that only 2 attributes are mandatory: `requestEndpoint` which is the endpoint this action targets and `baseActionType` which is the action type this endpoint should be mapped to.
+Note that only 2 attributes are mandatory: `requestEndPoint` which is the endpoint this action targets and `baseActionType` which is the action type this endpoint should be mapped to.
 The rest of attributes are optional.
 The attributes `noStart`, `noStop`, and `noError` can be set to true whenever you do not want the package to dispatch an action neither handle that action in the reducer for a given request. `noSuccess` can be set to true whenever you do not want the package to dispatch success action for a given request.

 ## Example